yxl95/yuexuanli/_posts/2023-05-21-markdown-examples.md

 layout: post
 ---

-## Publications during udergraduate research:
+## Publications during undergraduate research:
 [An optimized acetylcholine sensor for monitoring in vivo cholinergic activity][nature-methods]

 [A Genetically Encoded Protein Polymer for Uranyl Binding and Extraction Based on the SpyTag–SpyCatcher Chemistry][iGEM]